 jeepfan.com JK – 2007 Wrangler Unlimited – A 1st year JK that took 4 months to arrive.
 This Jeep saw many changes from a 2.5″ spacer lift, to a 3″ coil lift, and back to a 2.5″ spacer lift.
 34″ Toyo tires then 35″ BFG Mud Terrains.
 AEV Bumper, Warn winch, the list goes on.

 2002 Liberty KJ My second longest owned Jeep 2002-2007.
 The everyday driver I sometimes referred to as a “car”.
 This Jeep was a true one but somewhat tamed.
 I only once (technically) wheeled it, I did play in the snow whenever I could.

-I Remember I kept the engine from my 70 CJ-5, well it was about to come to life again.
-First I decided to calm it down a little so I replaced the intake and cam with an Edelbrock Performer Kit.
+Having kept the engine from my 70 CJ-5 it was about to come to life again.
+Deciding to calm the engine down a little, the intake and cam were replaced with an Edelbrock Performer cam and manifold kit.
 Since I was driving it everyday I added a Holley 670CFM Pro-Jection.
 The engine was adapted to the existing 4 speed with an adapter from Novak.
-I installed a full dual exhaust system to control the noise.
-In 1995 I got a different job that I have to drive a lot of miles so once again I had to sell my pride and joy, luckily for me my buddy Glenn (that’s with 2 Ns) bought it from me so I get to visit now and again.
+A full dual exhaust system was installed to control the noise.
+Life changed in 1995 and a new job meant that I would have to drive a lot of miles so once again I had to sell my pride and joy, luckily for me my buddy Glenn bought it from me so I get to visit now and again.
 But as before I knew that getting rid of one meant looking forward to another.